Strata Document Review – Condos and Townhomes in Victoria, BC

 Bylaws

-All strata corporations in BC have bylaws that apply to owners, tenants, and people living or visiting owners and tenants.
-Some stratas adopt the standard bylaws attached to The Strata Property Act.
-If a strata is not using the standard bylaws or makes changes to their bylaws; they must be filed with the Land Title Office.
+All strata corporations in British Columbia have bylaws that apply to owners, tenants, and anyone living or visiting them.
+By default, the Schedule of Standard Bylaws set out in the Strata Property Act applies unless a strata has adopted different Bylaws, which must be filed with the Land Title and Survey Authority and are recorded on the strata corporation’s General Index.
 Here are some of the questions to ask yourself when reviewing strata bylaws:

 • Do the bylaws contain provisions to divide the strata corporation into sections or types?

-• What are the current restrictions with respect to age, rentals, pets, and use (e.g. home business)?
+• What are the current restrictions with respect to age (55+), rentals, pets, and use (e.g. home-based business)?

 • Have any repair or maintenance obligation bylaws been added that